El Paso, Texas: 1900–present

 The Farah Strike, 1972–1974, occurred in El Paso, Texas.
 This strike was originated and led by Chicanas, or Mexican-American women, against the Farah Manufacturing Company, due to complaints against the company inadequately compensating workers.
 Texas Monthly described the Farah Strike as the "strike of the century".

-On August 3, 2019, a terrorist shooter espousing white supremacy killed 23 people at a Walmart and injured 22 others.
+On August 3, 2019, Patrick Crusius, a terrorist shooter espousing white supremacy, killed 23 people and injured 22 others at a Walmart.